Tinnitus Devices & Habituation

 Click here for Your Tinnitus Appointment

-Sound Hearing Care is a proud premier member of the American Tinnitus Association, which leads in training and research for those treating and struggling with tinnitus.
+Sound Hearing Care is a certified through the International Hearing Society and a proud premier member of the American Tinnitus Association, which leads in training and research for those treating and struggling with tinnitus.
 There are many great articles for managing tinnitus on this website.